jessindo/FIN-S/README.md

 # FIN-S
-blockstack financial app for security and students hence the s (like finesse)
+blockstack financial app for security and students

 the following commands will tell you whether you have npm installed or not: for windows: $ where.exe npm